oubiwann/lfecljapp/README.md

 ## Running

-Once everything has compile successfully, you can start an Erlang shell and then bring the app up:
+Once everything has compiled successfully, you can start an Erlang shell and then bring the app up:

 ```bash